3 Tips to Avoiding a Home Fire – Fire And Smoke Damage

 - Be proactive.
 Schedule service and cleaning annually for furnaces, heating systems, chimneys, and fireplaces.

 - Be smart.
 Avoid overloading electrical circuits.
 Avoid using extension cords where possible by replacing them with power strips.
-Check extension cords and fuse boxes or circuit breakers, making sure there is never a combination of appliances that exceeds 1500 watts on the same circuit.
+Check extension cords and fuse boxes or circuit breakers, making sure there is never a combination of appliances that exceed 1500 watts on the same circuit.
 Check wattage of each appliance to find out how much power each one requires.

 - Be Prepared.
 Place a smoke alarm on each floor of your home or business (and one in each bedroom at home).
 Store fire extinguishers within reach in the kitchen and utility areas.